How to restore old luggage, step by step

 Any stains or gross smells can usually be tackled by giving your new bag or luggage a good cleaning rub down and airing it out in the sun for a day or two.

-First thing you probably want to do is put vacuum out the contents of your bag (if you’re replacing the lining, do this after you rip the lining out.)
+The first thing you probably want to do is put vacuum out the contents of your bag (if you’re replacing the lining, do this after you rip the lining out.)
 There are lots of little particles of dirt and lint that will be at the bottom and between creases.

 Most handbags and luggage (except leather) can be cleaned, both inside and out, with a warm cloth dampened with mild soap.
 It’s not necessary to get it soaking wet, you just want to lightly wipe it down.
 Let the solution sit on heavily used areas like straps and handles.
 Air-dry it for a day outdoors if possible, or near an open window where it can get a lot of air circulation.